emmayank/DHP-Specs/docs/implementation-guide/2_diagnostics_implementation_guide.md

   }
 ```

-## 2.3 Fulfillment of DHP Services (Diagnostics)
+## 2.3 Fulfillment of Diagnosis
-This section contains recommendations for implementing the APIs related to fulfilling a DHP service (Diagnostics).
+This section contains recommendations for implementing the APIs related to fulfilling a Diagnostics.

 ### 2.3.1 Recommendations for BPPs